TheLudd/amend/README.md

 npm install amend --save
 ```
 # Current state
-Amend is in alpha mode.
-The dependency injector works but the project is not fully tested for the full development cycle, i.e work in development mode, packge and deploy to production.
-This is expected to be done in december 2014 since amend will be developed and used together with a production ready project by then.
+Amend is in beta mode and has been quite stable for a while.
+It has been battle tested in a enterprise web application project under development where several modules are put together both front and back end.
+Version 0.3.0 will have some minor changes to the API along with a few new features.
+After that not many changes are expected and version 1.0.0 should be released during the spring or early summer of 2015.

 # environments
   * Works in node
   * Works minified by using amend-annotate, see section tools for more information.

 # introduction
 Instead of forcing you to use code specific to this library when creating your components, amend lets you write components using the regular ```require``` and ```module.exports``` function and variable.
 Depenencies between the components are wired up through a configuration object.
 This means that unlike many other di frameworks, no variables specific for amend are introduced in your code.

 The configuration is a normal javascript object that maps names of components to their path for require.
 A module can be one of these three types:
 ### factory